-- o how serious the surgery is; - how quickly you recover; - o whether or not your work is physical; and - o whether you need any extra treatment after surgery.
+- how serious the surgery is; - o how quickly you recover; - o whether or not your work is physical; and - o whether you need any extra treatment after surgery.

-Most people will not be fully back to work for up to 2 weeks.
+Most people will not be fully back to work for 10-14 days.
 If you need a medical sick note for the time you are in hospital and for the first three to four weeks after you leave, please ask us.